mapbox/earcut/README.md

 ##### 1.2.1 (Jan 26, 2015)

-- Significantly improved performance on polygons with high number of vertices by using z-order curve hashing for vertice lookup.
+- Significantly improved performance on polygons with high number of vertices by using z-order curve hashing for vertex lookup.
 - Slightly improved overall performance with better point filtering.

 ##### 1.1.0 (Jan 21, 2015)